 Pain in the right side and back of the head

 Tension headaches are the most common cause of pain.
-These headaches occur in the back and right side of the head.
+These headaches occur in the back and right side of your head.
 They may include a tightness of the neck or scalp.
 They feel like a dull, tight constricting pain that isn’t throbbing.

 Pain in the left side and back of the head